Configuring Proxies for Tableau Server

 A proxy solution is deployed, and automatic configuration files define connection settings.
 If your organization uses automatic configuration files (such as PAC or

 .insfiles) to specify internet connection information, you can use this information in the Local Area Network (LAN) Settings dialog box in Windows.
-For more information, see Automatic Detection and Configuration of Browser Settings on the Microsoft support site.
+For more information, see Enable Automatic Detection and Configuration of Browser Settings on the Microsoft support site.

 A proxy solution is deployed, but automatic configuration files are not deployed.
 For this scenario, you must configure LAN settings on the Windows computer that is running Tableau Server so that connections to your proxy server are run under the security context of the Run As User account.
 You must also configure